Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2b.md

        - For each subdirectory of target directory, you will need to calculate a percentage, using the total of the target directory.
        - Once you've calculated percentage, call `percent_to_graph` with a max\_size of your choice.
        - For every subdirectory, print _at least_ the percent, the bar graph, and the name of the subdirectory.
-       - The target directory **should not** have a bar graph.

 ## Additional Features

-After completing the above, you are expected to add some additional features.
+After completing the above, you could add some additional features.
 Some improvements you could make are:

   - Format the output in a way that is easy to read.
   - Add colour to the output.